 Many people equate carpal tunnel with repetitive stress.
 In fact, there are numerous conditions that can arise from the constant, repeated movements necessary to complete job tasks.
 These conditions can include:

 Chronic back pain

 Carpal tunnel syndrome

 Hand-arm vibration syndrome

 If you are concerned about developing a painful condition, or you are struggling with a repetitive stress injury, it is important that you discuss your case with a skilled attorney.
-With offices in Bardstown, Elizabethtown, Danville, and Campbellsville for the convenience of our injured clients, our Kentucky lawyers are ready to help you.
+From our office in Bardstown, our Kentucky lawyers are ready to help you.
 Call or email us today.